dominion314/codit_training/K8S/Lesson 2/Part1: Object Configurations.md

                     - containerPort: 80

     Labels are a mechanism for one object to reference another object through a process of selection.

+    apiVersion: v1
+kind: Pod
+metadata:
+  name: label-demo
+  labels:
+    environment: production (Companies have different IT environments within a business.
+Typical environments might be something like Dev and Production.
+Dev(QA) may be for testing upcoming releases, updates, or for developing proof of concept.
+Production(prod) will run
+    app: nginx
+spec:
+  containers:
+   -name: nginx
+    image: nginx:1.14.2
+    ports:
+    -containerPort: 80

     Metadata is data that helps uniquely identify the object, including a name string, UID, and optional namespace.